pooyamirzapour/Mancala/how_to_run.md

 ## Run
-This project can be run by two ways:
+This project can be run by two ways, please note that first, the MongoDB should be run on your Docker:
 1. Run com.bol.assignment.AssignmentApplication class from your IDE.
 2. Run this command in "BolAssignment" folder by:
       ```